Every now and then we see news reports about ordinary people doing heroic things.

 And no doubt that jogger was absolutely terrified when he jumped into the raging river.

 Yet each of those folks did those extremely dangerous things anyway.
-Not because they weren’t afraid, but because they knew they simply couldn’t stand by and allow those people do die.
+Not because they weren’t afraid, but because they knew they simply couldn’t stand by and allow those people do die without trying to help.

-Courage is often mistaken for an absence of fear, but in reality they go hand-in-hand.
+Courage is often mistaken for an absence of fear, but in reality courage and fear go hand-in-hand.

 Any person who enters into a dangerous situation without at least some level of fear either has serious cognitive issues or a death wish.